 Why Music at URI?

-In music performance and study, you’ll get the best of both worlds at URI—an intimate, small-school feel with plenty of big-school opportunities.
-You will work with a distinguished faculty whose wide range of experiences and accomplishments will inspire you, and no matter where your musical goals take you, they will partner with you on your journey.
-Here you’ll be part of a creative musical community.
-Our mentoring program teams new students with those experienced and eager to help you find your own way.
+Here you’ll join an intimate community of professionals who care about your success.
+You’ll work with distinguished faculty whose wide range of experiences and accomplishments will inspire you, and no matter where your musical goals take you, they will partner with you on your journey.